I had a matter in a traffic court and I don’t think it was fair what happened. What can I do?

 WHO DO I APPEAL TO?

-An appeal of any provincial offence, including traffic offences, occurs in the Court of Queen’s Bench.
+An appeal of any provincial offence, including traffic offences, occurs in the Court King’s Bench.

 WHAT KINDS OF THINGS CAN I APPEAL?